 Twelve claims cited are part of retroactive rate changes.
 This is really a matter of timing.
 When rate changes are set by the General Assembly, they must then be approved by CMS.
 This process typically requires an extensive review period, which creates a delay in implementing the rate change, regardless of the implementation date set by the legislature.
-Other factors contributing to the time delay include reprogramming the system to account for the providers impacted, then reprocessing the claims.
+That means the department must retroactively adjust the rate, reprogram the system to account for the providers impacted, then reprocess the claims.
 Of the claims cited here, this reprocessing is still underway.
 It began in April 2015 and will be complete in December 2016.